wuzhengy/TAU/Republish.md

-## Mutable data item includes two data components:
+## Mutable data item
+For optimizing community new data searching, mutable data item of DHT is used as both publishing and requesting immutable data item.
+Each mutable data item includes two components:
-* the target content: the immutable data item key
+* the target content: the key of the target immutable data item, which could be either a requesting or a publishing of tip block or new message
-* a referral public key: important for opitmizing the latest information searching
+* a referral public key: for opitmizing the latest information searching, the public key is at nodes best knowledge of the latest peer that communicates
-## Nodes re-publish immutable item protocol
+## Protocol of re-publish immutable item
-According to the reading of `mutable request channel`, all nodes re-publish the immutable item if owned locally.
-If not owned, nodes will put public-key of the requesting node into own mutable referral public key and keep `target content` nil.
+According to the reading of `mutable request channel`, all nodes re-publish the immutable item which is stored locally.
+If not stored locally, nodes will put public-key of the requesting node into mutable referral public key and keep `target content` nil, then publish the mutable item into request channel.
 ```
 Mutable data item does not follow re-publish protocol
 ```
 ## Salt channels
 * Tip channel: content is the latest tip hash when blockchain grows, the tip could be own block or other miner's block.
-Node A publish a new block, A put block key into mutable item, then publish both mutable and immutable item.
+Node A publish a new block, A put block key into mutable item, then publish both mutable tip channel and immutable item.
 * Requset channel: when A requests a block, A put a key into the channel mutable data, then publish it.
 * The `content` of mutable item in different channels:
     * `blkTip` channel, the tip block